CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

 2. Select **Data Science**.
 You will be navigated to the **Data Science Home page**.
 Again, there are three sections.
 In the New section, notice the items:
     1. **ML model:** Used to create machine learning models.
     1. **Experiment:** Used to create, run, and track the development of multiple models.
-    1. **Notebook**: Used to explore data and build machine learning solutions.
+    1. **Notebook:** Used to explore data and build machine learning solutions.
     1. **Import Notebook:** Used to import notebooks from a local machine.
     1. **Sample:** Sample solution.